Letter and Spirit: the Rants, Chants, and Coos of a Literary Musician

 last updated 4/6/2021

-In response to the coronavirus outbreak, the Walpole Public Library is closed to the public until further notice.
+In response to the COVID-19 outbreak, the Walpole Library is limiting the number of patrons in the building in accordance with State Guidelines for the safety of the public and staff.
+All patrons will be counted as they enter and exit the building.
+Building occupancy is currently set at 30 patrons.
 More information about the virus can be found on the Town of Walpole's web site, https://www.walpole-ma.gov/covid19

 Thank you for your patience and understanding.

 The Walpole Public Library is open for its normal operating schedule of 59 hours, 4 evenings and 6 days a week.

 Patrons can order materials from any library in the Old Colony Library Network for pick-up at the Walpole Public Library.
 Interlibrary loan and ComCat ordering of materials is also available.

 Study Rooms are now available for individual use

 The study rooms at the Walpole Public Library are now available for individual use only.
 For the time being we are limiting usage to 2 hours per person per day.
 Please call the Reference Desk at 508-660-7341 to reserve a study room.